The Future Of Sustainable Fish Farming

 Fish is recognised as a very good source of protein, but overfishing (to meet the ever growing demand), can disturb the marine ecosystem.
 But with biofloc farming, nitrate, nitrite and ammonia etc toxic substances get converted to proteinaceous feed for the fish.
 The process involves the growth of algae, foam formation in water, and then finally biofloc formation.
 Fish in the tanks feed on these bioflocs, that consist of beneficial bacteria, algae, fungi, protozoa, diatoms, invertebrates, detritus and other microorganisms, all of which are held together by mucous.
 They look like sludge, and as photosynthesis converts them all to nutritious food, so that there is a readily available supplementary source of food for fish in between the pellet feedings.
 The occurrence of pathogens is cut down, while fish health improves with better feed.
 The gills of the fish are also naturally filtered by the floc.

 Bioclean Aqua Fish, a biological water conditioner, works well for marine as well as freshwater fish farming.
-It stabilises water conditions in the ponds for rearing fish, aids biofloc formation and enhances the water treatment in fish ponds.
+It stabilizes water conditions in the ponds for rearing fish, aids biofloc formation and enhances the water treatment in fish ponds.
 It helps to maintain pond bottom health by decomposing the organic matter in fish ponds, improves oxygen levels, maintains pH balance and lessens the proportion of hydrogen sulphide and ammonia in water- these gases are toxic and are harmful for the fish.
 It improves the quality and colour of water by reducing the level of dissolved nitrates and phosphates in water, and promotes healthy fish growth.
 Certified antibiotic free by the Coastal Aquaculture Authority – India, it swiftly decomposes organic sludge in the pond, effectively cutting down the chances of malodour formation.
+It is one of the best products that supports biofloc fish farming.

 If you want to run a sustainable, cost-effective and environment friendly aquaculture form, please fill in the form below to get in touch with us.